babitha-m/HappyFox_Assignment/README.md

-Python script that integrates with Gmail API and performs some rule based operations on emails.
+A Python script that integrates with Gmail API and performs some rule based operations on emails.
+It fetches emails from Gmail using OAuth